reshamas/reshamas.github.io/_posts/2019-05-29-sometimes-google-products-contribute-to-conflict-in-my-life.md

 Below is my wishlist for Google product updates.

-## Gmail

-### Starring messages
+## Gmail:  Starring messages

 In my opinion, it is easier to manage cooking a Thanksgiving dinner for 12 than managing all my  email inboxes, and I do not cook very often.
 On solution I have implemented is to use one email address strictly for person-to-person communication.
 That means the account excludes any newsletters, marketing, forum updates and such.
 I anticipated that this would help me track emails.
 Gmail has the option of “starring” emails so they are in the top section of my inbox.
 And oftentimes my list of starred messages is lengthy, and the list continues to the second or third pages.

-**Problem:**  When someone replies to a message that I have starred, that message is not elevated to the top, according to the most recent date.
+:point_right: **Problem:**  When someone replies to a message that I have starred, that message is not elevated to the top, according to the most recent date.
 The “star” is not promoted to the most recent message, so oftentimes I miss it, especially if it is not on the first page of starred messages.

 It is commonplace to see email responses begin with this sentence, and justifiably so, even for the most self-proclaimed organized person:
 >Sorry, I missed this message earlier.

-### Formatting
+## Gmail: Formatting

 Sometimes Gmail WYSIWYG is **not** WYSIWYG.
 (WYSIWYG = what you see is what you get).
 Users often copy text from other emails and documents.

-**Problem:**  While the text looks all right in the draft email, once it has been sent, it can often change color and size and look messy and unprofessional.
+:point_right: **Problem:**  While the text looks all right in the draft email, once it has been sent, it can often change color and size and look messy and unprofessional.
 I have on multiple occasions been berated for my messy gmail text which leads to unnecessary stress between collaborators.

-## Calendar

-### Counter counter present date
+## Calendar:  Counter counter present date

 On a calendar invite, if there are 3 people listed as attendees, it is possible for one person to counter-propose a time.
 When that happens, only the event owner is notified.

-**Problem:**  The person who counters with a different time is not informed by gmail that the counter proposal only goes to the creator of the event.
+:point_right: **Problem:**  The person who counters with a different time is not informed by gmail that the counter proposal only goes to the creator of the event.
 So, they assume everyone knows they have proposed a new time.
 This results in a communication gap and ensuing conflict.

-## Forms

-### Notifications are reserved for form owners
+## Forms:  Notifications are reserved for form owners

 When a Google Forms is created, there is one owner.
 Other “collaborators” can be added which means they have edit access.  *But*, only the owner can receive **email notifications** that someone has completed the form.